Kong/terraform-provider-konnect/docs/resources/identity_provider.md

 Optional:

 - `idp_metadata_url` (String) The identity provider's metadata URL where the identity provider's metadata can be obtained.
+Default: ""
 - `idp_metadata_xml` (String) The identity provider's SAML metadata.
 If the identity provider supports a metadata URL, you can use the `idp_metadata_url` field instead.
+Default: ""

 Read-Only: